TechnitiumSoftware/DnsServer/Apps/GeoDistanceApp/ReadMe.txt

 For production usage, it is required that you purchase the GeoIP2 database from MaxMind (https://www.maxmind.com/) and use it.

 To update the MaxMind GeoIP2 database for your app, download the GeoIP2-City.mmdb file and zip it.
 Use the zip file with the manual Update option.

+The app optionally also uses MaxMind ISP/ASN database which can be updated the with same method as above.